Nutrition & bone health

 similar composition.
 The two main groups of vitamin K that occur naturally are vitamin

 K1 (phylloquinone) and K2 (menaquinone).
-K1 is found in many vegetables and K2 is
+K1 is found in many dark green leafy vegetables and K2 is

 probably have enough vitamin K to provide for normal blood clotting, you most likely

-do not consume enough vitamin K to allow for optimum bone health.
+do not consume enough vitamin K to allow for optimal bone health.
 For example, studies

 document that for optimization of the bone protein osteocalcin adults would do well